thomasperi/sandbox-clone/README.md

 });
 ```

-So if you had a gif at `/tmp/clonebox-49MaGJ/my-test/images/pixel.gif`, it would appear in the snapshot as a base64-encoded string:
+If you had a gif at `/tmp/clonebox-49MaGJ/my-test/images/pixel.gif`, it would appear in the snapshot as a base64-encoded string:

 ```json
 {